 Where to Stay in Cranbrook

-Guest rooms at Prestige Rocky Mountain Resort are large with and come with a mini fridge, full size tub and granite bathroom countertops.
+The large guest rooms at Prestige Rocky Mountain Resort feature a mini fridge, a full-size tub, and granite bathroom countertops.

-No lie, The Prestige had one of best equipped hotel gyms I’ve ever been in.
+No lie, The Prestige had one of the best-equipped hotel gyms I’ve ever been in.
 Even locals pay to use it.
 There’s also an indoor pool and hot tub, with plenty of lounge chairs set up outside to take advantage of the sun.
-Cranbrook is one of BC’s sunniest cites after all.
+Cranbrook is one of BC’s sunniest cities, after all.

 Campers at the KOA beside the resort are welcome to use its outdoor pool and when staffing levels are normal and can even have restaurant meals delivered to their campsite.